wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 Plotting simluation result of ***H2*** on semilog form confirms it's more consistent than poisson model.
 It properly represents randomness in inheritance.
 Another way to see the failure of ***H1*** is to note that experimental data have sample mean = 30 but variance = 6000.

-The mutation rate can also be estimated from the simulation to be on the order of 10<sup>-8</sup>
+The mutation rate can also be estimated from the simulation to be on the order of 10<sup>-8</sup>.

+## Single partical reconstruction in cryo-electron microscopy

 /
 /